 Substitutions: Substitutions are allowed by individuals within the same institution/company.
 Substitutions should have the same member classification so that the payment is an even exchange transfer of payment.
 Please email your request for the substitute attendee to [email protected].

-If you would like to sponsor the 2022 NASPA Institute for New AVPs, please contact Senior Director of Corporate Development Fred Comparato at [email protected] or 614-204-5994.
+If you would like to sponsor the 2022 NASPA Institute for New AVPs, please contact Fred Comparato at 614-204-5994 or at [email protected]

 Sawgrass Marriott Golf Resort & Spa